Tribes of Odisha

 (viii) Crude bunding and weeding activities follow after sprouting of seeds

 (xi) Threshing and storing of corns, grains etc. and

 (xii) Merry-making.
 In these operations all the members of the family are involved in some way or the other.
 Work is distributed among the family members according to the ability of individual members.
 However, the head of the family assumes all the responsibilities in the practice and operation of shifting cultivation.
 The adult males, between 18 and 60 years of age under-take the strenuous work of cutting tree, ploughing and hoeing, and watching of the crops at night where as cutting the bushes and shrubs, cleaning of seeds for sowing and weeding are done by women.

 Shifting cultivation is not only an economic pursuit of some tribal communities, but it accounts for their total way of life.
 Their social structure, economy, political organization and religion are all accountable to the practice of shifting cultivation.

 In certain hilly areas terraces are constructed along the slopes.
 It is believed to be a step towards settled agriculture.
 Terrace cultivation is practised by the Saora, Kondh and Gadaba.
 The terraces are built on the slopes of hill with water streams.

-Tribal communities practising settled agriculture also suffer from further problems, viz: (i) want of record of right for land under occupation, (ii) land alienation (iii) problems of indebtedness, (iv) lack of power for irrigation (v) absence of adequate roads and transport, (vi) seasonal migration to other places for wage-earning and (vii) lack of education and adequate scope for modernization.
+Tribal communities practicing settled agriculture also suffer from further problems, viz (i) want of record of right for land under occupation, (ii) land alienation (iii) problems of indebtedness, (iv) lack of power for irrigation (v) absence of adequate roads and transport, (vi) seasonal migration to other places for wage-earning and (vii) lack of education and adequate scope for modernization.

 The overall kinship system of the tribes may be label led as tempered classificatory.
 In terminology the emphasis lies on the unilinear principle, generation and age.
 Descent and inheritance are patrilineal and authority is patripotestal among all the tribal communities of Orissa.